chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/simple-component.md

 ## Automated Testing

-Storybook gave us a great way to visually test our application during construction.
-The ‘stories’ will help ensure we don’t break our Task visually as we continue to develop the app.
-However, it is a completely manual process at this stage, and someone has to go to the effort of clicking through each test state and ensuring it renders well and without errors or warnings.
+Storybook gave us a great way to manually test our application UI during construction.
+The `stories` will help ensure we don’t break our Task's appearance as we continue to develop the app.
+However, it is an entirely manual process at this stage, and someone has to go to the effort of clicking through each test state and ensuring it renders well and without errors or warnings.
 Can’t we do that automatically?

 ### Snapshot testing

-Snapshot testing refers to the practice of recording the “known good” output of a component for a given input and then flagging the component whenever the output changes in future.
-This complements Storybook, because it’s a quick way to view the new version of a component and check out the changes.
+Snapshot testing refers to the practice of recording the “known good” output of a component for a given input and then flagging the component whenever the output changes in the future.
+It complements Storybook because it’s a quick way to view the new version and check out the differences.

 <div class="aside">
-💡 Make sure your components render data that doesn't change, so that your snapshot tests won't fail each time.
+💡 Make sure your components render data that doesn't change so that your snapshot tests won't fail each time.
 Watch out for things like dates or randomly generated values.
 </div>

-With the [Storyshots addon](https://github.com/storybooks/storybook/tree/master/addons/storyshots) a snapshot test is created for each of the stories.
-Use it by adding the following development dependency:
+A snapshot test is created with the [Storyshots addon](https://github.com/storybooks/storybook/tree/master/addons/storyshots) for each of the stories.
+Use it by adding the following development dependencies:

 ```shell
 yarn add -D @storybook/addon-storyshots
 ```

-Then create an `src/storybook.test.js` file with the following:
+Then create a `src/storybook.test.js` file with the following in it:

 ```js:title=src/storybook.test.js
 import initStoryshots from '@storybook/addon-storyshots';